Adriana Kugler

-Adriana Debora Kugler (born October 23, 1969) is an American economist who served as a member of the Federal Reserve Board of Governors.
-She previously served as U.S. executive director at the World Bank, nominated by President Joe Biden and confirmed by the U.S. Senate in April 2022.
-She is a professor of public policy at Georgetown University's McCourt School of Public Policy and is currently on leave from her tenured position at Georgetown.
-She served as the Chief Economist to U.S. Labor Secretary Hilda L. Solis from September 6, 2011 to January 4, 2013.
+Adriana Debora Kugler (born October 23, 1969) is an American economist who was a member of the Federal Reserve Board of Governors from 2023 to 2026, becoming the first Hispanic person to serve on the board.
+She previously was U.S. executive director at the World Bank, nominated by President Joe Biden and confirmed by the U.S. Senate in April 2022.
+She is a professor of public policy at Georgetown University's McCourt School of Public Policy.
+She was the Chief Economist to U.S. Labor Secretary Hilda L. Solis from September 6, 2011 to January 4, 2013.

 Early life and education

 Kugler is of Jewish and Hispanic descent.
 She received her Bachelor of Arts degree from McGill University in 1991, graduating with first class joint honors in economics and political science.
 In 1997, she was awarded her Ph.D. by the University of California, Berkeley; her advisors were Nobel laureate George Akerlof, Nada Eissa, and David K. Levine.